whatisyc/GWC-Coding-Challenges/challenge-1/README.md

 Given the numbers [1, 2, 3], the program should return [1, 2, 4].

 Given the numbers [5, 7, 9], the program should return [5, 8, 0].

+Must be submitted by 11:59pm on October 8th.